 With YouTube Video Marketing, it is important to know your audience and their expectations.
 Creating cat videos when your business is about boating does not make sense and you may lose subscribers if there is no continuity to your channel.
 This is not to say that a video “off topic” to your business would not be a success, but it may detract from your overall message.
 Also, when creating and posting videos online, do not expect the subscriber rate to be that of Ryan’s Toy Review.

 After understanding you audiences expectations, you will want to create your video to target them.
-The below video was created to market Yacht owners, boat captains, marine electricians, engineers and installers to upgrade their current incandescent and/or halogen lights to LED lights.
+The below video was created to market electrical contractors and home “do-it-yourself”consumers to upgrade their current incandescent and/or halogen lights to LED lights.
 When posting your video, it is important to use keywords and phrases to target your market.
 This includes using phrases and keywords within the written text of the YouTube video.

 Branding and Copyright